Biting her lip, the detective sat shakily on the couch across from her would-be partner. “…I’ll tell you everything.”

 “We’re sort of partners,” Brennan explains to a colleague when Booth arrives to be with her after an out-of-town accident.

 “Man flies down from DC?”
 Her companion raises an eyebrow.
 “You’re more than ‘sort of’.”

 This exchange elegantly captures the partner-lover tango.
-Much as they downplay (or outright dismiss) their rapport, trouble brings them running to each other’s side.
+Much as they downplay (or outright deny) their rapport, trouble brings them running to each other’s side.
 The counterpart they once disdained has become the central figure in their universe.

 This, I believe, is the trope’s enduring source of fascination: witnessing how two people develop deep bonds of trust and love.
 Romance is incidental, even accidental.
 It is also inevitable, although the characters fight it every breath of the way.
 Despite their irresistible chemistry, they typically remain maddeningly chaste with one another.
-Mistake them for a couple and they’ll contradict you, exchanging an awkward glance; imply their connection is anything beyond platonic and they’ll vociferously deny it.
+Mistake them for a couple and they’ll contradict you, exchanging an awkward glance; imply their connection is anything beyond platonic and they’ll vociferously refute it.
 The longer they resist, the larger the question looms at the story’s core.

 …At the heart of story.

 The exquisite agony of suspense—will they or won’t they get together?—becomes the heartbeat of the story, especially in serial fiction.
 And it can’t carry on forever.
 Timelines differ between stories, but eventually those smoldering embers must catch fire.
 Once the partners admit or consummate their attraction, that tension releases.
 No tension, no tale.
 So logically, this is where the narrative should end.